-Dr. Gerald Domingue is an American medical scientist/researcher (bacteriology, immunology, experimental urology) and academic who served as Professor of Urology, Microbiology and Immunology in the Tulane University School of Medicine and Graduate School for thirty years and also as Director of Research in Urology.
+Dr. Gerald Domingue is an American medical scientist/researcher (bacteriology, immunology, experimental urology) and academic who served as Professor of Urology, Microbiology, and Immunology in the Tulane University School of Medicine and Graduate School for thirty years and also as Director of Research in Urology.
 He is currently retired and resides in Zurich, Switzerland, where he is engaged in painting and creative writing.
 A portfolio of his work can be seen on his website.

-Now as an octogenarian in his 20th year of retirement, he is often solicited by colleagues internationally for advice and research perspectives on cell wall-defective bacteria in host-pathogen interactions and their role in persistence and expression of disease.
-He primarily devotes his time to painting and writing poetry in his Zurich studio and in “Le Moulin”, Dracey-les-Couches, his secondary country residence in the Burgundy region of France.
+As an octogenarian in his 20th year of retirement, he is often solicited by international colleagues for advice and research perspectives on cell wall-defective bacteria in host-pathogen interactions and their role in persistence and expression of disease.
+He primarily devotes his time to painting and writing poetry in his Zurich studio and in Le Moulin, Dracey-les-Couches, his secondary country residence in the Burgundy region of France.
 His works are exhibited in Zurich, Paris, New York, Italy, and New Orleans and are in international private and corporate collections.
-Since retiring, he has also published three volumes: Memories of a Grandson (over 2000 pages) on the genealogy and history of his paternal and maternal families; a book of poems (Massaging the Intellect); a book of painting monographs; a book on the Domingue family residence (L’habitation Domingue, 1895-1963) and several painting catalogues.
+Since retiring, he has also published three volumes: Memories of a Grandson (over 2000 pages) on the genealogy and history of his paternal and maternal families; a book of poems (Massaging the Intellect); a book of painting monographs; a book on the Domingue family residence (L’habitation Domingue, 1895-1963), and several painting catalogues.

-Prof. Domingue has not only contributed to Tulane through his research, teaching, service and financial support, but he has also been a local, national and international ambassador for the university.
+Prof. Domingue has not only contributed to Tulane through his research, teaching, service, and financial support, but he has also been a local, national, and international ambassador for the university.
 The France-Louisiana ties he fostered were not only at the level of civic activities, but also at the level of strengthening ties between French institutions and the medical school at Tulane.